Equations of tropical varieties: Bend loci

+Given an idempotent semiring $S$, an $\F_1$-algebra $M$ (which is the set of monomials) and $f \in M\otimes S$, we construct a congruence $\langle \bend(f) \rangle$ which defines the bend locus $\Bend(f)$ of $f$ as a closed subscheme of $\spec M\otimes S$.
+(Note the capitalization: we use $\Bend$ for scheme-theoretic and $\setBend$ for set-theoretic bend loci, consistent with our use of $\Trop$ for scheme-theoretic and $\trop$ for set-theoretic tropicalization.)
+The generators of this congruence are called the \emph{bend relations} of $f$.
+When the ambient space is a torus and $S=\T$, the set of $\T$-points of $\Bend(f)$ equals $\setBend(f)$.
+The scheme $\Bend(f)$ contains strictly more information than the set $\setBend(f)$.
+It determines the multiplicities (see \S\ref{sec:mults}), and while the set of $S$-points of $\Bend(f)$ does not in general determine $f$ up to a scalar, the scheme structure does in some cases, such as when $S$ is a semifield and $f$ is homogeneous (see Lemma \ref{lem:hyprecov} below).

-\begin{remark} A word of caution: the set-theoretic bend locus of a tropical polynomial is often called a ``tropical hypersurface,'' and the set-theoretic tropicalization of a hypersurface is an example of one.
-However, when enriched with scheme structure, the tropicalization of a hypersurface is usually cut out by more relations than just the bend relations of a single tropical polynomial.
-We shall define tropicalization, in \S\ref{sec:tropicalization}, by taking the bend relations of the coefficient-wise valuations of all elements in an ideal.
-See \S\ref{sec:vs} for further discussion. \end{remark}
+\begin{remark} A word of caution: in the literature, the set-theoretic bend locus of a tropical polynomial is often called a ``tropical hypersurface,'' and the set-theoretic tropicalization of a hypersurface is an example of one.
+Indeed, the set-theoretic tropicalization of the hypersurface $V(f)$ coincides with the set-theoretic bend locus of the tropical polynomial $\nu(f)$ obtained by coefficient-wise valuation: $\trop(V(f)) = \setBend(\nu(f))$.
+However, this equality breaks at the level of schemes.
+We shall define scheme-theoretic tropicalization, $\Trop$, below in \S\ref{sec:tropicalization} by taking the bend relations of the coefficient-wise valuations of \emph{all} elements in an ideal.
+When enriched with this scheme structure, the tropicalization of a hypersurface is usually cut out by more relations than just the bend relations of a single tropical polynomial: $\Trop(V(f))$ is always a closed subscheme of $\Bend(\nu(f))$, but this containment can be strict.
+See \S\ref{sec:vs} for examples where additional relations are needed and hence that $\Trop(V(f)) \subsetneq \Bend(\nu(f))$. \end{remark}